ZHRhodes/Whaler/README.md

 This provides a common pattern for where to find operations for particular data types.
 Let’s take it another step and address how they interact with each other.

-The data _consumer_ should never have to worry about maintaining the different data sources.
+The data _consumer_ should never have to worry about maintaining the different data sources in use.
+For example, this includes storing fetched data into local cache, or updating our API models when their Salesforce data changes.
 That type of work should be encapsulated within the data layer.
 Rather than have these data sources know anything about each other, there's an abstraction over top of them that will handle all of these types of operations.
 For each data type, there is one data interface.

 ![Untitled Document - Copy-2](https://user-images.githubusercontent.com/12732454/127110947-6905291b-6739-4211-8373-5bc298ff9368.png)

 The data interface is where you can plug in different data sources and determine how they interact with each other.
-By encapsulating this type of work into this sublayer, it makes it incomparably easier to modify our data sources at any point in the future.
+By encapsulating this type of work into this sublayer, it makes it easy to modify our data sources at any point in the future.
 That includes, for example, adding a different method of caching – it would just become another data source to use in the interface.
 The plug-and-play nature of these components allows us to be quite agile.
 And what's more, the data interface only outputs one single simple type, so any necessary type conversion is abstracted.
-This was a deliberate restriction to make certain multiple representations wouldn't leak out into the codebase.
+This was a deliberate restriction to make sure multiple representations wouldn't leak out into the codebase.

 The final touch to this repository architecture focuses on consumer ergonomics.
 Each data type will have its data interface wrapped in a **generic** class with the signature `Repository<Interface: DataInterface>`.
 The purpose of this class is to provide simple, reactive ergonomics for data consumers.
-A `Repository` has just a few simple functions, such as `fetchSubset`, `fetchSingle`, and `save`.
+A `Repository` has just a few simple functions, namely `fetchAll`, `fetchSubset`, `fetchSingle`, and `save`.
 These return publishers – specifically, a type-erased `AnyPublisher` – which forces all consumers to be prepared for streams of data.

 ![Untitled Document - Copy-3](https://user-images.githubusercontent.com/12732454/127111614-f36ba73f-61f6-4b83-8c8f-2354ee43b98e.png)

 Because it’s the exact same class wrapping all interfaces, there will not be any differences in how data is accessed throughout the app.
 At the end of the day, data consumers don’t know anything about interfaces or data sources.
 All they need to work with is the same familiar class that’s used everywhere!
 All consumers interact with the same repository for each data type.
-That, coupled with the reactive pattern, ensure that data is always kept in sync across the app.
+That, coupled with the reactive pattern, ensures that data is always kept in sync across the app.
 Changes in data will be pushed out to all subscribers at once.

 I also leveraged a few Combine features to implement a caching system in the `Repository`.
 This means that, when enabled, the last fetched data will be delivered immediately while a new fetch is kicked off.
 The consumers, being reactive, will respond to any number of data updates coming across the pipeline.